Jasonzhou97/tp/docs/UserGuide.md

 * A Regular refers to a customer who has made three or more reservations, including past reservations by adding, `add` the reservations into the system.
 Regulars are identified by phone number—regardless of the name used since it is possible that different family members use the same phone number for reservations.
 Even if different names are provided, as long as the phone number is the same, they are treated as the same entity (i.e., one regular) by the system.

-* Editing, `edit` a Regular's reservation card (indicated by a yellow reservation card) may cause the reservation to become a white card and the customer to lose Regular status if, after the `edit`, their total reservation count falls below the threshold of 3 which is the minimum bar to become a Regular.
+* Editing, `edit` a Regular's reservation card (indicated by a yellow card) may cause all related reservation cards (booked under the same phone number) to turn white, and the customer to lose Regular status if, after the `edit`, their total number of reservations — including both past and current — falls below the threshold of 3, which is the minimum required to be considered a Regular.

+* Deleting, `delete` a Regular's reservation card (indicated by a yellow card) may cause all related reservation cards (booked under the same phone number) to turn white, and the customer to lose Regular status if, after the `delete`, their total number of reservations — including both past and current — falls below the threshold of 3, which is the minimum required to be considered a Regular.

 </div>